 Memorial Keynote Lecture

-10am-11:30am (EST) (Doors open at 9:30am.
+10am-11:30 am (EST) (Doors open at 9:30 am.
 Free and open to the public, not ticketed.)

 825 N. University Avenue, Ann Arbor MI, USA 48109

-Sponsored by the University of Michigan Reverend Dr. Martin Luther King, Jr. Symposium; the Office of Academic Multicultural Initiatives, a unit in the Office of Diversity, Equity and Inclusion; The Bicentennial Office, and the Stephen M. Ross School of Business
+The Annual U-M Dr. Martin Luther King Jr. Symposium is coordinated by the Office of Academic Multicultural Initiatives, a unit under the Office of Diversity, Equity, and Inclusion.

 Keynote Memorial Lecture information:

-If you are a person with a disability who requires an accommodation to participate in this event, please contact the Office of Academic Multicultural Initiatives, 734-936-1055 or firstname.lastname@example.org at least 7 days in advance of this event (by January 9th, 2017).
+If you are a person with a disability who requires an accommodation to participate in this event, please contact the Office of Academic Multicultural Initiatives, 734-936-1055 or firstname.lastname@example.org at least 7 days in advance of this event (by January 7th, 2018).
 Please be aware that advance notice is necessary as some accommodations may require more time for the University to arrange.